-- 1. School Activities.
+1. School Activities.
 Students must clear all school activities with their teacher(s) in advance in order to get assignments.
-Lists of students involved in activities will be approved and distributed to teachers (for verification purposes) by the administration, activities director or athletic director. - 2.
-Excused Absence.
+Lists of students involved in activities will be approved and distributed to teachers (for verification purposes) by the administration, activities director or athletic director.

+- 2. Excused Absence.
 Students will be given the opportunity to make up school work missed because of an excused absence and to receive full credit if the work is turned in by the established deadline, which is usually 1 day for every day absent from the date the student returns to school. - 3.
 Unexcused Absence.
 Students who miss school work because of unexcused absences will be given the opportunity to make up missed work for full or reduced credit at the discretion of the teacher. - 4.
 Out-of-School Suspension.
 If the student's absence is the result of a suspension, the teacher may require the student to complete any assignments and tests missed during the period of suspension.
 When a parent of a student who has been suspended for two or more days from school requests homework that the student would otherwise have been assigned, the student's teacher must provide such homework.
 If a homework assignment is requested and is turned in to the teacher by the student either upon the student's return from suspension or within the timeframe originally prescribed by the teacher, whichever is later, and is not graded before the end of the academic term, the homework assignment may not be included in the calculation of the student's overall grade in the class.

 If a student is planning to be absent, homework may be requested from the teacher(s) or office staff at least 24 hours in advance.
-For absences longer than 3 days, parents are encouraged to call at least 72 hours in advance or request for short-term independent study if the student meets the eligibility criteria.